-This refers to the large particulate matter in the air. ’10’ here refers to its size in micrometres.
-So if you identify something as PM10, it means that the particle has a diameter to 10 micrometres.
+This refers to the large particulate matter in the air. ’10’ here refers to its size in micrometers.
+So if you identify something as PM10, it means that the particle has a diameter to 10 micrometers.
 Thus, PM10 can be seen with the naked eye.
 Most of the dust particles that you can see floating around are of this variety.
 All air purifiers contain a pre-filter.
 This is a grey filter located on the front part which the air passes through first.
 You can easily remove and clean a pre-filter.
 This has most of the “visible” dust.
 Anyone using air purifiers is usually shocked at the amount of dust stuck in pre-filters.
 This just goes on to show that air purifiers are a necessity, even if we can’t always see the elements.

-This includes PM with a diameter of 2.5 micrometres.
+This includes PM with a diameter of 2.5 micrometers.
 To visualize, it is 1/30th the size of a hair strand.
-Even 10 micrometres is less than the width of a human hair.
+Even 10 micrometers is less than the width of a human hair.
 These matters are harmful since they can affect the functioning of the lungs.
 Most air purifiers are designed to remove 99% or more of this PM2.5 matter from the air.
 A good example is the Coway AP-1009 Air Purifier which removes 99.97% of PM2.5 particles.

-PM larger than 10 micrometres is classified as sand and is usually too heavy to be breathed in.
+PM larger than 10 micrometers is classified as sand and is usually too heavy to be breathed in.
 Now, PMs can come from anywhere.
 Traffic, construction sites, charcoal grills, any half-burnt pile of trash can release PM into the air.
 One cannot feel or see them, which makes it a dangerous enemy!
 Things can thick curtains and carpets can absorb and increase the amount of PM in your home.

 HERE’s THE TAKEWAY